microspectrometer/dev-kit-2020/doc/embedded-c-design.md

     - in effect, these functions *do* have hardware dependencies after inlining because the caller inlines the function with the hardware dependencies
+- I use to have `Lis`, `SpiSlave`, and `UartSpi` as a third type of lib
+- this third type of lib has function definitions:
+    - with hardware dependencies
+    - but *not* inline
+- example: `SpiSlaveInit`, `UartSpiInit`
+- this third type of lib does not work in practice
+- the hardware definitions are used by the `Init` function, but also used by functions that need to be inline
+- i.e., both `lib.o` and `main.o` need the hardware definitions

 ```make
  # vis-spi-out/Makefile